MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/liquid/conditionals/non-empty.md

 ---
 title: Non-empty checks
-description: Check that a variable has a non-null value
+description: Use an `if` statement to check if a variable has a non-null value
 ---

 {% raw %}